 The drifts are run with oars, while the motor is used to run back up river to make another pass.
 Unlike the powerboat, drift boats start and take out at two locations and are always moving down stream towards the takeout.
 Low or clear water can make the drift boat more effective since it is quieter in the drift.
-Drift boat fishing is a more traditional way to fish a river, and also produces great days on the water.
+Drift boat fishing is a more traditional way to fish a river and produces great days on the water.

 The concept of fly and float fishing is the same: present fly/egg pattern to trout using the dead drift technique.
 Both set ups require a long rod (9’ – 11’), a float, leader, and split shot.
 The difference lies in the cast and rod/reel.